 1. Email Marketing

-Best welcome email examples & tips
+5 inspiring welcome emails & tips

 What is a welcome email

-Importance of welcome email:
+Importance of welcome emails:

 • Engagement: Welcome emails provide an opportunity to engage with new subscribers and customers, guiding them on how to get started, explore products or services, and stay connected with your brand.
+You can also invite subscribers to follow you on social media to engage with them further.

 • Personalisation: By personalising welcome emails with the subscriber’s name or relevant content based on their interests, you can create a more personalised and meaningful experience for the recipient.